canonical/lxd/doc/reference/storage_powerflex.md

 ### Volume names

 Due to a [limitation](storage-powerflex-limitations) in PowerFlex, volume names cannot exceed 31 characters.
-Therefore the driver is using the volume's `volatile.uuid` to generated a fixed length volume name.
+Therefore the driver is using the volume's {config:option}`storage-powerflex-volume-conf:volatile.uuid` to generate a fixed length volume name.
-A UUID of `5a2504b0-6a6c-4849-8ee7-ddb0b674fd14` will render to the base64 encoded string `WiUEsGpsSEmO592wtnT9FA==`.
+A UUID of `5a2504b0-6a6c-4849-8ee7-ddb0b674fd14` will render to the base64-encoded string `WiUEsGpsSEmO592wtnT9FA==`.

-In order to be able to identify the volume types and snapshots, special identifiers are appended to the volume names:
+To be able to identify the volume types and snapshots, special identifiers are prepended to the volume names:

 Type            | Identifier   | Example
 :--             | :---         | :----------